wrk-tafel/admin/README.md

 # TODO

 * Add buttons on detailpage
     * "Disable Customer (dropdown select?) --> today, yesterday"
     * Prolongue customer (dropdown?) --> 1 month, 2 months?
     * Delete customer
-* customer creation - less spacing for additionalpersons
+* customer creation - less spacing for additional persons
+    * add employer field also for additional persons
 * masterdata - add nationalities

+### Open things (to be discussed)

+* Checkbox to excluded certain persons from income calculation?
+    * 'Guests' which are collecting the groceries for another person

+### Lower prio

+* No validation-date on idcard (will be removed anyway when the checkin is ready)